advika2/SeamCarving/readme.txt

+Description - implements seam carving, "a content-aware image resizing technique where the image is reduced in size by one pixel of height ( or width) at a time".

 /* *****************************************************************************
- *  Describe concisely your algorithm to find a horizontal (or vertical)
+ *  Describing algorithm to find a horizontal (or vertical)
  *  seam.
  **************************************************************************** */
 To find a vertical seam, I represented the picture as a DAG.
 I relaxed the